ilkkamtk/hybridisovellukset/Week2/03-react-routing.md

 1. You can navigate back to listing with browser's back button or by using React Router's [`useNavigate`](https://reactrouter.com/en/main/hooks/use-navigate) hook with a button (more about hooks in the next week):

     ```jsx
-    import {NavigateFunction, useNavigate} from "react-router-dom";
+    import {NavigateFunction, useNavigate} from 'react-router-dom';
     ...

     const Single = () => {